 Lampshaded: "I just know this'll be delicious!
 Femininity in a chef enhances the taste of food more than any spice!"

 Invoked: Marcy borrows Melody's clothing in the hopes it will make her a better chef.

 Exploited: All the best agents of the Secret Police are female cooks.
 Who is better placed to spy on people without being noticed?

 Melody rarely cooks, because she doesn't feel she needs to be a good cook to be feminine.

 Marcy learns to cook, not to be more feminine, but because she doesn't want to live on microwave meals.

-Reconstructed: A Billy Elliot Plot ensues between Melody and her mother Josephine, a woman with staunch 50's ideals of femininity, and forces her to cook and keep house.
-Melody does not go against these and goes on to become not only a good chef, but also very tidy and artistic.
+A Billy Elliot Plot ensues between Melody and her mother Josephine, a woman with staunch 50's ideals of femininity.
+However, Josephine believes in encouragement and not force, causing Melody to like cooking and keeping house.
+Josephine teaches Melody well.
+Melody goes on to become not only a good chef, but also very tidy and artistic.
 She makes a healthy income through the various arts she has dabbled in, including cake decorating.